essentialprogramming/graphql-undertow/README.md

 # GraphQL application

 ### 🌀 Build and run
+Build the application by running clean command followed by install from the maven tool window or run the following command from terminal : `mvn clean install`.

-Start the  application by running Server class in your IDE or by running :
+Now you can start the  application by running Server class in your IDE or by running :

 `java - jar uber-undertow-httpexchange-1.0-SNAPSHOT.jar`

+In order to start running graphQL queries use the following url: `http://localhost:8080/api/graph`

 ### 💎 GraphQL Schema